UKHomeOffice/dq-tf-dailytasks/README.md

   Holds input data for resources within this repo.

 # tests/e2e_test.py
   Code and resource tester with mock data.
-It can be expoanded by adding further definitions to the unit.
+It can be expanded by adding further definitions to the unit.

 # Lambda Function Package
-  The Python Boto3 scripts used by Lambda.
+   Python Boto3 scripts required by Lambda.